demhademha/tweak-development-guide/chapter-1.md

 ## Note: follow the jailbreak that applies to you:
 ## Checkra1n (not odysseyra1n)
 1. Open "ish"
-2. Type "apk add openssh"
+2. Type `apk add openssh`
-3. After it finishes, type "ssh localhost -p44"
+3. After it finishes, type `ssh localhost -p44`
 4. It'll say "the authenticity of xxx can't be established" type "yes"
-5. It'll say root@localhosts password
+5. It'll say root@localhost's password
-6. The default password is "alpine"
+6. The default password is `alpine`
 7. It'll now say your device name followed by the word root
 8. You've successfully logged into your device using ssh